 You read this blog—do I not ooze personality?
 Does charisma not spill from me like filling from a buttery, cinnamon-laced apple pie?

 What’s not to like?
 Isn’t my pixie dust sparkly-enough?

-How can prospective employers fail to see how I could lighten a customer’s mood, especially when they discover half the items they’re shopping for are either out of stock, the wrong size, style or color?
-Especially at 11:30 PM on a weeknight with just three shopping days left until Christmas?
+How can prospective employers fail to see how I could lighten a customer’s mood, especially when said customer discovers half the items they’re shopping for are either out of stock, the wrong size, style or color?
+At 11:30 PM on a weeknight with just three shopping days left until Christmas?

 I would be a two-legged Mai Tai.
 A warm mug of spiced cider.
 A pungent glass of Pinot Noir.
 No tipping required.

 Perhaps I've been branded a flight risk.
 Since the majority of my employment has (thankfully) been for wages higher than what seasonal positions offer, this means I will vacate the position at first opportunity—as if there were any.